-To date, 7,526 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in a number of on- and off-site areas.
-Furthermore, two of the treatment systems have removed approximately 32.3 mCi of Sr-90.

-During 2017, the North Street Treatment System, North Street East Treatment System, OU I South Boundary Treatment System, and the HFBR Tritium Pump and Recharge System remained in standby mode because they met their active remediation goals for reduction of contaminant concentrations.
-The Building 452 Freon-11 Groundwater Treatment System which had been placed in standby mode in March 2016, was reactivated in November 2016 due to a short-term rebound in Freon-11 concentrations.
-The system was returned to standby mode in March 2017.
+To date, 7,589 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in a number of on- and off-site areas.
+Furthermore, two of the treatment systems have removed approximately 32.8 mCi of Sr-90.
+During 2018, the North Street Treatment System, North Street East Treatment System, OU I South Boundary Treatment System, OU III Building 452 Freon-11 Treatment System, and the HFBR Tritium Pump and Recharge System remained in standby mode because they met their active remediation goals for reduction of contaminant concentrations.
 A period of standby monitoring for the plumes associated with these treatment systems will be performed to detect any rebound of contaminant concentrations.
 Detailed information on the groundwater contaminant plumes and treatment systems can be found in SER Volume II, Groundwater Status Report.